Mala Tribich

-Mala Tribich (born 24 September 1930) is a Polish-born British Holocaust survivor and educational speaker.
+Mala Tribich (born Mala Helfgott 24 September 1930) is a Polish-born British-Jewish Holocaust survivor and educational speaker.
+On Holocaust Memorial Day in 2026, she was the first Holocaust survivor to address the British Cabinet.

 Early life

 Tribich was born in 1930 to a Jewish family in Piotrków Trybunalski, Łódź Voivodeship, Poland.
-Her older brother was Ben Helfgott.

-During the Holocaust, she was interned at Ravensbrück and later sent to Bergen-Belsen.
-She and her brother Ben were the only members of her family who survived.
+Her family were part of a population of 55,000.
+Her mother, Sara, looked after the house and her father, Moishe, was the town's miller.